Meet our Award-Winning chefs

 Yu Min Lin, Chef

-Yu Min Lin’s approach to cooking is inspired from his extensive training and experience in both Japanese and French cuisine for over 20 years abroad and here in California.
+Yu Min Lin’s approach to cooking is inspired by his extensive training and experience in both Japanese and French cuisine for over 20 years abroad and here in California.
 He aims to source wild, sustainable, and seasonal ingredients from land and sea.
 The goal is to bring out the natural flavors of freshness and present the dishes in a simple and pure form.

 Since he was 14 years old, Yu Min began his culinary career as an apprentice and worked his way up to Executive Sushi Chef at Shintori Cuisine Japonaise in Taipei and Shanghai.
 During his 10 years at Shintori, Yu Min was also trained extensively under traditional Japanese chefs in Tokyo and Yokohama, honing his knife skills and knowledge to bring out the best of the highest quality fresh seafood.